 Active National ESP Networks:

-- Australia: This network is Co-Chaired by Simone Maynard and Neville Crossman.
+- Australia: This network is Chaired by Neville Crossman.
 It is still in its preliminary stages of development.

 - New Zealand: This network is Chaired by Michael Townsend.
 It is still in its preliminary stages of development.

-If you are interested in establishing a national network in this region please contact Simone Maynard.
+If you are interested in establishing a national network in this region please contact us at [email protected].

 Please contact us to upload news relating to your ecosystem services project in Oceania.